ExitTrance/Colemak-Mod-DH-Wide-ChromeOS/README.md

 ### How to use it

 1. Place `main.js` and `manifest.json` in a folder.
-2. Go to `chrome://extensions/` and enable the extension 'Developer mode'.
+2. Go to `chrome://extensions/` and enable the 'Developer mode'.
 3. Click on 'Load unpacked' and select the folder where both files are located at.
 4. Go to the following link `chrome://settings/inputMethods` or `chrome://settings/languages` and navigate to 'Input method' -> 'Manage input methods'.
 5. Select 'UK Colemak Mod-DH Wide'.